Zheng206/ComBatFam_Pipeline/ComBatFamQC/README.md

 1. <u>**Harmonization and Visualization**</u>

 -   **Statistical Analysis and Harmonization**: ComBatFamQC simplifies the process of performing statistical analyses to detect potential batch effects.
 It provides you with all relevant statistical test results for batch effect visualization and evaluation.
-This step also includes the harmonization process and a dataset after harmonization will be returned.
+ComBatFamQC also integrates harmonization methods from the ComBatFamily package, offering users various built-in techniques for better and easier harmonization.

--   **Interactive Visualization through R shiny**: The ComBatFamQC package comes with an interactive visualization tool built on R shiny, providing an intuitive user interface to explore and evaluate batch effects.
+-   **Interactive Visualization through R shiny**: The ComBatFamQC package comes with an interactive visualization tool built on R shiny, providing an intuitive user interface to explore and evaluate batch effects, as well as conduct interactive harmonization if needed.
 The output is organized into multiple tabs, which includes:

+    -   **Data Overview**: Complete data overview and exploratory analysis
     -   **Summary**: Sample Size and Covariate Distribution
     -   **Residual Plot**: Additive and Multiplicative Batch Effect
-    -   **Residual Dimensionality Reduction**: PCA & T-SNE
-    -   **Empirical Bayes Assumption Check**: Location and Scale Paramaters Distribution (check whether EB priors' distribution overlaps well with empirical distributions)
-    -   **Statistical Test**:
+    -   **Diagnosis of Global Batch Effect**: PCA, T-SNE and MDMR
+    -   **Diagnosis of Individual Batch Effect**:
-        -   *Batch Effect Test*: MDMR, Kenward-Roger (liner mix model), ANOVA, Kruskal-Wallis
+        -   *Statistical Tests for Additive Batch Effect*: Kenward-Roger (liner mix model), ANOVA, Kruskal-Wallis
-        -   *Equality of Variance Test*: Fligner-Killeen, Levene's Test, Bartlett's Test
+        -   *Statistical Tests for Multiplicative Batch Effect*: Fligner-Killeen, Levene's Test, Bartlett's Test
+    -   **Harmonization** Interactive Harmonization if needed
 2. <u>**Post-Harmonization Downstream Analysis**</u>

 -   **Age Trajectory** \